The Maine Coon

 We believe that the key to health and vitality is a high quality, nutritious diet.
 Therefore we feed our cats/kittens premium foods.
 We offer written health guarantees (genetic defects) and lifetime support.

 Our kittens have been placed in select homes across Canada.
-Many of our adopters come back for seconds and thirds which is a wonderful compliment to our breeding program :-).
+Many of the adopters come back for seconds and thirds which is a wonderful compliment to our breeding program :-).

 We hope you will enjoy your virtual visit and will come back soon!